Student-Powered Fundraising Projects

 3D PrinterPrototypes, STEM-linked productsPLA, ABS, resin, other plasticsIntermediateFigurines, models, toolsSTEM products, prototyping, custom goods

-EmpowR Academy provides teachers with structured resources for running student entrepreneurship programs.
+EmpowR Academy provides teachers with structured resources for running school-based enterprise programs.
 From selecting products to teaching business concepts, we help educators set up sustainable programs.

 EmpowR Academy supports schools throughout implementation, helping with troubleshooting, scaling programs, and integrating lessons into existing curricula.